ansible/vscode-ansible/docs/development/debug_extension.md

-# Developing and debugging the extension
+# Chapter 5: Developing and debugging extension

 To ease local development and testing, we use [taskfile.dev](https://taskfile.dev/) but you can also call yarn directly for most commands if you want.